Asqatasun/Asqatasun/docs/Rule-8-6-1.md

 #### Test1

 We check whether the title is found amoung the blacklisted titles loaded by the nomenclature "UnexplicitPageTitle".

-If yes, raise a MessageA, raise a MessageB instead.
+For each element returning false in Test1, raise a MessageA.
+Raise a MessageB instead.

 ###### MessageA : Irrelevant title